CoconutMacaroon/docker-server/README.md

 ## HAProxy

-To start the reverse-proxy, navigate to the `serverFiles` folder and run `sudo haproxy -f test.cfg`.
+To start the reverse-proxy, navigate to the `serverFiles` folder and run `sudo haproxy -f web-frontend.cfg`.